Travel writing based on first-hand experience

 Moroccan architecture is a true reflection of the country’s plural and mixed identity!
 This architectural diversity is manifested through a multitude of styles present in the beautiful nation of Morocco, testifying to the influence of the different civilizations and peoples who have contributed to writing its history.
 Discover 6 unique Moroccan architecture styles with examples.

-What is Moroccan architecture?
+What are the characteristics of Moroccan architecture?

 The site, as grandiose as it is, should not overshadow the other ancient remains visible on Moroccan soil, such as Lixus, Banasa, and the archaeological site of Chellah in Rabat.

 Made from raw earth, Berber constructions rely on materials available in the immediate environment.
 It is this organic material, called rammed earth, that gives Berber architecture all its strength and beauty.
 Natural and refined, raw earth architecture blends gracefully into the landscapes of the South.
-Because if it is ecological, rammed earth architecture is also fragile.
+Because if it is ecological, rammed-earth architecture is also fragile.
 You can find many guest houses, ecolodges, and other charming residences that are appropriating the virtues of rammed earth housing.

-Portuguese influence
+Moroccan Architecture: Portuguese influence

-The Arab-Andalusian tradition
+Moroccan Architecture: The Arab-Andalusian tradition

 Far from representing Morocco’s architectural diversity, the Arab-Andalusian style is nevertheless the one that immediately comes to mind when we talk about the Cherifian Kingdom.
 Minarets, mosques, caravanserais, fortifications, monumental doors, and palaces covered with calligraphy and arabesques evoke the richness and refinement of this urban tradition inherited from Al Andalus.